Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chef Nguyen Tat Trung

-Fate with the kitchen, fate with Japan
+A connection with the kitchen, a connection with Japan.

-The thorns of starting a business in a foreign land
+The challenges of starting a business abroad.

 Phở bò ở Phở Trung

-Beef Pho at Pho Trung
+Beef pho at Pho Trung

 Ông Nguyễn Tất Trung trong buổi chia sẻ kinh nghiệm với các tiệm phở trong nước tham dự Vietnam Phở Festival 2023 - Ảnh: QUANG ĐỊNH

-On October 7 and 8, at Yoyogi Park (Tokyo, Japan), the Vietnam Pho Festival 2023 will take place, co-organized by Tuoi Tre newspaper and Saigon Tourist Corporation, with the participation of chefs, golden star anise from years such as: Nguyen Tien Hai, Nguyen Tu Tin, Pham Quang Duy... and chefs of famous pho restaurants: Pho Dau, Ba Ban Pho Hai Thien, Hotel Majestic Saigon, Phu Gia, Pho'S, Sen SASCO, Pho Ta, Binh Tay Food, Thin Bo Ho, Pho VGCC...
-The program is co-organized by Saigon Tourist Corporation, with the support of the Embassy of Vietnam in Japan - Ministry of Foreign Affairs of Vietnam, Vietnam - Japan Friendship Association of Ho Chi Minh City, and Japanese friends such as Mr. Aoyagi Yoichiro - member of the House of Representatives, Manichi newspaper.
-The program is accompanied by Vietnam Airlines, Suntory Beverage & Food, Simply Food, SASCO, Dai-ichi Life, ALSOK...
-The reigning Miss Intercontinental Le Nguyen Bao Ngoc is the official ambassador, accompanying and participating in the program's activities.
+On October 7th and 8th, the Vietnam Pho Festival 2023, co-organized by Tuoi Tre Newspaper and Saigon Tourism Corporation, will take place at Yoyogi Park (Tokyo, Japan).
+The festival will feature renowned chefs and award-winning chefs such as Nguyen Tien Hai, Nguyen Tu Tin, Pham Quang Duy, and chefs from famous pho restaurants including Pho Dau, Ba Ban Pho Hai Thien, Hotel Majestic Saigon, Phu Gia, Pho's, Sen SASCO, Pho Ta, Binh Tay Food, Thin Bo Ho, Pho VGCC, etc. The program is jointly organized by Saigon Tourism Corporation, with support from the Vietnamese Embassy in Japan - Ministry of Foreign Affairs of Vietnam, the Vietnam-Japan Friendship Association of Ho Chi Minh City, and with the participation of Japanese friends such as Mr. Aoyagi Yoichiro - Member of Parliament, and Manichi Newspaper.
+The program is sponsored by Vietnam's national airline, Suntory Beverage & Food, Simply Food, SASCO, Dai-ichi Life, ALSOK, and others.
+Reigning Miss Intercontinental, Le Nguyen Bao Ngoc, is the official ambassador, supporting and participating in the program's activities.

 Chuyện Phở Trung ở Nhật - Ảnh 9.